AIgen-Solutions-s-r-l/resonance/tools/score_analysis_README.md

 - Good match: 60-80% (raw score between 0.25 and 0.3)
 - Insufficient match: < 60% (raw score > 0.3)

+The function is specifically calibrated to provide:
+- 90% match at raw score 0.20
+- ~82% match at raw score 0.25

 ## Tools

 ### 1. analyze_raw_scores.py